@sustainpsu

 The University Recycling Program policy was designed to ease the University’s reliance on landfilling University-generated solid waste, to comply with state guidelines, and with state and local laws and ordinances, and to develop and implement a policy that will promote waste reduction at the University to include recycling, reuse, composting, and green purchasing.

 The Waste Stream Task Force Report provides a Sustainable Procurement Policy (beginning on p.
 63) and recommendations for multiple priority areas (starting on page 10).
+Reducing plastic bags on campus is listed as a priority.

 The Plastic Recycling at Penn State site promotes that the recovery rate for plastics is about 75% and 50% for miscellaneous plastics.

-13) Does Penn State have a policy, process or practice on waste disposal – covering hazardous materials?2023-09-25T12:55:42-04:00
+14) Does Penn State have a policy, process or practice on waste disposal – covering hazardous materials?2024-10-02T15:25:11-04:00

 Yes, Penn State has several policies, processes and practices on waste disposal covering hazardous and infectious waste disposal.
 These include cultures and stocks of infectious agents and associated biologicals, pathological wastes such as tissues, organs, body parts and body fluids, human blood and body fluid waste, animal wastes, isolation wastes, and used sharps.
 For example: